NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 The biggest benefit of setting `markingMode` to `none` is a more responsive app – an app that does not slow down if you use it for an extended amount of time.
 The main drawbacks are:
 - It is up to the plugin developer to manage the plugin-related memory correctly.
-Not all plugins support the feature and might crash the app with an "cleared reference" exception.
+There might be plugins that do not support the feature and could crash the app with a "cleared reference" exception.
 - It is up to the app developer to manage the app memory correctly.
 The app code itself might also need to be updated in order to keep JS object references and prevent unwanted collection.

 ## Updating an app or a plugin to support `markingMode: none`